Assemblies of God USA: Numerical growth, Hispanic outreach and racial reconciliation

+Revivalism

 Churches within the Assemblies of God have experienced revivals from the 1990s and early 2000s which featured worship and practices reminiscent of early Pentecostalism.
 The most prominent of these was the Brownsville Revival, which occurred at the Brownsville Assembly of God in Pensacola, Florida, from 1995 into the early 2000s.
 These revivals often faced criticism from within and without the Assemblies of God for their unpredictability and the dramatic religious experiences of participants.
 In the case of the Brownsville Revival, the AG's national leadership gave it cautious approval and support.

+College ministry controversies

+Chi Alpha is the Assemblies of God's student organization and college ministry.
+As of 2022, it operated on 275 campuses.

+Chi Alpha's Texan chapters were highlighted by Christianity Today in 2023 for allowing a registered sex offender to serve as a mentor despite knowing of his status.
+Two Texas pastors who knowingly connected their students with the mentor were removed from their church positions.
+The Assemblies of God district in North Texas started an investigation to discover if other credentialed ministers had acted similarly.
+A Baylor University campus minister was arrested on sex abuse charges, and the Baylor chapter was suspended.
+In 2022, a minister working for Chi Alpha in Corpus Christi, Texas, was charged with sexual abuse of a minor.
+By the end of January 2024, the Assemblies of God was sued by a parent of an unnamed minor who alleged sexual abuse by members of the organization, and an Orange,Texas-based church disaffiliated with AG over the scandal.

+LGBT issues

+The Assemblies of God General Council took a position against homosexuality starting in 1979, which was later reaffirmed.
+The Assemblies of God also opposes ordination of openly gay or lesbian clergy members.
+Members of the Assemblies of God have been among the most significant figures opposing homosexuality in the United States.
+The president of ex-gay organization Exodus International was associated with the Assemblies of God.
+While LGBTQ students are allowed to participate in Chi Alpha campus ministries, they are not allowed to be student leaders unless they adhere to the belief that homosexual activity is sinful.

 Beliefs

 Fundamental doctrines

-The central beliefs of the Assemblies of God are summarized in its Statement of Fundamental Truths.
-The following is a summary of these 16 non-negotiable Truths:
+The primary beliefs of the Assemblies of God are summarized in its Statement of Fundamental Truths.
+The following is a summary of these essential AG beliefs: